tinoargentino/SlackSurvey/README.md

 The Spreadsheet includes a script that is to be set to run periodically so that it always has the latest list of Slack User IDs to match to the emails.

-The Spreadheet matches user emails to their Slack IDs in order to send them the survey
+The Spreadsheet matches user emails to their Slack IDs in order to send them the survey

+You will need to create a Slack App in order to send the actual survey's

+Spreadsheet <------> AWS Lambda <------> Slack <------> Slack Users

+The Spreadsheet triggers requests from the AWS Lambda via get requests, and the AWS Lambda interfaces with Slack via the API

+The AWS Lambda script access the Spreadsheet via Gspread, which allows it to read (Slack User IDs) and write data (Survey responses)

 # Customization
 You can create your own Modals and Slack interactions here: https://app.slack.com/block-kit-builder/